LiliaFramework/Lilia/documentation/docs/libraries/lia.keybind.md

 2. The server receives the message and executes the callback function
 3. The same process occurs for release actions with `_release` suffix

+The server-side execution includes improved error handling with `pcall` to prevent crashes from invalid callbacks.

 This allows server-side validation and execution while maintaining the responsive feel of client-side keybinds.

 ---